yeweiysh/DSP-1/README.md

 # Distributional Shortest-Path Graph Kernels

-This is a PyTorch implementation of "Distributional Shortest-Path Graph Kernels" submitted to ICDM 2024.
+This is a PyTorch implementation of "Distributional Shortest-Path Graph Kernels" submitted to IEEE TKDE.

 ## Requirements
 See `requriements.txt` for required Python libraries.